jdgcs/aeknow.chain/README.md

 **AEKnow.chain** is designed to be a totally decentralized SNS aepp, based on **Aeternity**, especially **AENS**, **Hugo** and **IPFS**.
 Each user’s node acts as server and client at the same time.

 The latest version foucs on the support of AEX-9 tokens.
-Currently, the Assets management fucntions shoule be stable for users.
+Currently, the Assets management fucntions should be stable for users.

 ## Highlights
  - Deploy AEX-9 token and publish the token information to https://www.aeknow.org by ONE-CLICK.